What moves Putin? Foreign agents try to understand Russian leader's mind

 “The question really is whether or not he will react with greater brutality and scale in terms of the weapons systems he is prepared to use,” said a Western official.
 There were concerns that he might use chemical weapons or even a tactical nuclear weapon.

-“The concern is that he does something incredibly reckless by pushing the button in a cruel way,” says Adrian Furnham.
+“The concern is that he will do something incredibly reckless by pushing the button cruelly,” says Adrian Furnham.

 For Western spies and policymakers, understanding Putin’s intentions and mindset today couldn’t be more important.
 Predicting their response is key to figuring out how far they can push you without triggering a dangerous reaction.